 Grassroots Ecology became an independent organization in 2016 after many years as the Land Stewardship Program of Acterra.
 Our story is bound up with other prominent environmental organizations in our area, including the Peninsula Conservation Center Foundation and Bay Area Action.
 It’s a rich history—dating all the way back to 1970—of people coming together to collaborate on urgent environmental issues of the time, then transforming in response to shifting needs.

 Back when we were the Land Stewardship Program, we started off small—focusing on one nature preserve and one watershed.
-Over the next two decades we evolved into a multi-faceted constellation of programs engaging over 10,000 people a year across dozens of restoration sites spanning the entire Silicon Valley region.
+Over the next two decades, we evolved into a multi-faceted constellation of programs engaging over 10,000 people a year across the entire Silicon Valley region.

 2018 — Launch of our Redwood Creek restoration project in downtown Redwood City.